srctaha/client-said-yes/content/posts/rethinking-card-and-krueger.md

 date: "2025-09-13"
 ---

 First, a big thank you to [Aaron Mamula's thoughtful replication](https://aaronmams.github.io/Card-Krueger-Replication/) of Card & Krueger's classic 1994 minimum-wage study.
 His R-based walk-through of the survey data, regression results, and sensitivity checks are clear and pedagogically valuable.
-Whether you are a newcomer to the causal inference research literature, or a data analytics professional interested in transparent, reproducible workflows, Aaron's replication is one of the best references.
+Whether you are a newcomer to causal inference or a data analytics professional interested in transparent, reproducible workflows, Aaron's replication is one of the best references.
 It shows how careful design and open code can bring an iconic study back to life.

 Revisiting classical studies like this always raises the same question for me: